jbeck018/howlerops/frontend/src/lib/sync/README.md

 # Multi-Tab Synchronization System

-Comprehensive multi-tab synchronization for SQL Studio using the BroadcastChannel API.
+Comprehensive multi-tab synchronization for Howlerops using the BroadcastChannel API.

 ## Features